BenOvermyer/benovermyer.com/content/kb/uses.md

 I've changed browsers frequently over the years.
 Now I seem to have settled on Firefox.

+## Spotify

+I use Spotify for streaming music and building playlists.
+If I can't find it on Spotify, I usually need to turn to self-hosting on Jellyfin.

 # Design Software

-## Adobe Suite
+## Affinity Suite

-I caved and switched back to the Adobe Creative Suite instead of the Affinity suite.
-While the $60 per month price tag is steep, I needed too many of the features only Adobe's suite has.
+I switched back to Affinity after not using Adobe for months.
+The Adobe early termination fee reinforced why I don't want to use Adobe software.

 # Development Software